 This course is a survey course that explores the historical and cultural evolution of contemporary Latin America from Spain in the 1400's, including the Native American cultures, present day Latin America and the Hispanic communities in the U.S.

-SPAN 25C
+SPAN 25C 3.0 units

-Advanced Spanish: Politics, Current Event 54 hours lecture Prerequisite: SPAN 4 or 10
+Advanced Spanish: Politics, Current Event 54 hours lecture

 This course is a course that focuses on the current events of the Spanish-speaking world.
-Transferable to UC or CSU; see counselor for limitations